Humboldt County Community Wildfire Protection Plan

 2017 – 2019 Community Wildfire Protection Plan Update

-The County of Humboldt and the FSC are in the process of updating the 2013 CWPP.
+The County of Humboldt and the FSC recently completed the update of the 2013 CWPP.

-- The CWPP update process began in early 2017 and will be completed in late winter, 2019.
+- The CWPP update process began in early 2017 and was completed in January 2019.

-- This planning process is funded by a grant from the State Responsibility Area Fire Prevention Fund.
+- This planning process was funded by a grant from the State Responsibility Area Fire Prevention Fund.

-- Email Cybelle Immitt email@example.com firstname.lastname@example.org email@example.com to be added to the stakeholder mailing list and to learn about community workshops and how you can get involved.
+- Email Cybelle Immitt email@example.com firstname.lastname@example.org email@example.com to be added to the stakeholder mailing list and to learn about how you can get involved.

 Increasing Fire Safety